 Is teamLab Borderless Worth It in Tokyo?
 Essential Tips for Visiting

 Is teamLab Borderless worth it?
 While their incredible digital art museums are some of the most sought-after by foreign visitors to Japan, teamLab experiences have become so popular that trying to secure tickets and crowds can lead to disappointment!
+But is Borderless worth the hype?

-I did have second thoughts about going to teamLab Borderless because I worried it would just be full of influencers trying to strike a pose.
-However, my curiosity got the better of me so I bit the bullet and went – and was surprised at the outcome.
+My curiosity got the better of me each time, so I bit the bullet and went – and was surprised at the outcome of both visits…

 This post contains affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.